StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 * All items on one screen with a smooth mouse wheel or touchpad scrolling.
 * WooCommerce Products' image thumbnails for easier identification.
 * Short products name overview including the products' ID and SKU.
+* Quickly edit the Product Price and Product Sale Price directly from Stock Central main screen.
 * The current stock level of every WooCommerce product in the shop's database.
 * One click stock volume edit right from the main Stock Central screen.
 * Stock on hold value to preview the number of back-orders pending.